reduxjs/redux/docs/recipes/UsingImmutableJS.md

 Yes.
 Do not underestimate the difficulty of trying to track down a property of your state tree that has been inadvertently mutated.
 Components will both re-render when they shouldn’t, and refuse to render when they should, and tracking down the bug causing the rendering issue is hard, as the component rendering incorrectly is not necessarily the one whose properties are being accidentally mutated.

-This problem is caused predominantly by bugs in a Redux reducer, which requires immutability.
-If you mutate your state in a reducer, it can affect a completely different part of your app in seemingly arbitrary ways.
+This problem is caused predominantly by returning a mutated state object from a Redux reducer.
 With Immutable.JS, this problem simply does not exist, thereby removing a whole class of bugs from your app.

 This, together with its performance and rich API for data manipulation, is why Immutable.JS is worth the effort.

 <a id="immutable-js-best-practices"></a>
 ## What are the Recommended Best Practices for using Immutable.JS with Redux?

 Immutable.JS can provide significant reliability and performance improvements to your app, but it must be used correctly.
-Follow these best practices, and you’ll be able to get the most out of it, without tripping up on any of the issues it can potentially cause.
+If you choose to use Immutable.js (and remember, you are not required to, and there are other immutable libraries you can use), follow these opinionated best practices, and you’ll be able to get the most out of it, without tripping up on any of the issues it can potentially cause.

 #### Never mix plain JavaScript objects with Immutable.JS